torsten-liermann/wildfly-custom-jgroups-galleon/README.md

 # WildFly Custom JGroups Galleon Feature Pack Example

-This repository demonstrates the challenge of modifying features from parent feature packs using Galleon.
+This repository demonstrates an attempt to create custom WildFly configurations using Galleon feature packs.

-## Problem Statement
+## Goal

-We want to create a custom Galleon feature pack that provides three WildFly variants:
+Create a custom Galleon feature pack that provides three WildFly variants:
 1. **No Clustering**: WildFly without JGroups
 2. **TCP-Only Clustering**: WildFly with only TCP stack (no UDP)
 3. **UDP-Only Clustering**: WildFly with only UDP stack (no TCP)

+## Approach

+This example attempts to use Galleon's exclude mechanism to remove unwanted JGroups stacks from the wildfly-ee-galleon-pack that we depend on.

-## Current Status
+## Current Finding

-What we've found so far:
-- ✓ We can add new features
-- ✓ We can choose not to include certain layers (e.g., no clustering works)
-- Our attempts to selectively include only TCP or UDP have not succeeded yet

-We're looking for the right approach to achieve these configurations.
+The exclude mechanism does not work across feature pack boundaries.
+We cannot:
+- Reference feature groups from dependency feature packs using `origin` attribute
+- Exclude features that are defined in dependency feature packs
+- Modify configurations from dependency feature packs declaratively

 ## Repository Structure